Vice-President & CIO, EPFL; Professor, Department of Computer and Communication Sciences

 «Infrastructure and services to SCALE UP your research to the next level!»

-Patrik Schnellmann is currently working as Cloud Project Manager at SWITCH.
-He obtained a Master of Science in Computer Sciences at the University of Bern and a Master of Advanced Studies in Management, Technology, and Economics at ETH Zurich.
+Patrik Schnellmann is currently working as Cloud Project Manager at SWITCH. obtained a Master of Sciences in Computer Sciences as well as a Master of Advanced Studies in Management, Technology, and Economics at ETH Zurich.
 Before he joined SWITCH in 2004, he worked in the financial services industry as well as the federal government.

 Team leader «Infrastructure and Data» for SWITCH